 GPS is a continuous space-based, all-weather radio system, for navigation, positioning and time-transfer which provides extremely accurate three-dimensional position and velocity information together with a precise common time reference to suitably equipped users anywhere on or near the surface of the Earth.

-The system operates on the principle of passive triangulation.
+The system operates on the principle of passive trilateration.
 The GPS user equipment first measures the pseudo-ranges to four satellites, computes their positions, and synchronizes its clock to GPS by the use of the received ephemeris and clock correction parameters.
 (The measurements are termed “pseudo” because they are made by an imprecise user clock and contain fixed bias terms due to the user clock offsets from GPS time.)
 It then determines the three-dimensional user position in a Cartesian Earth-centred, Earth-fixed (ECEF) World Geodetic System 1984 (WGS-84) coordinate system, and the user clock offset from GPS time by essentially calculating the simultaneous solution of four range equations.

 Similarly, the three-dimensional user velocity and user clock-rate offset can be estimated by solving four range rate equations given the pseudo-range rate measurements to four satellites.